-10 Underrated NYC Parks You (Probably) Haven't Visited Yet
+10 Underrated NYC Parks to Visit Now

-Central Park, Prospect Park, Brooklyn Bridge Park—even if you only just arrived in NYC, we probably don't need to tell you that these are all must-see green spaces.
-But did you know that according to the NYC Department of Parks and Recreation, 14 percent of the city is parkland?
+Central Park, Prospect Park, Brooklyn Bridge Park—even if you only just arrived in NYC, we probably don't need to tell you that these are all must-see green spaces, but they're also popular and crowded.
+Fortunately for us, according to the NYC Department of Parks and Recreation, 14 percent of the city is parkland.
 That's more than 30,000 acres!
-So if you're looking for a new-to-you outdoor destination to explore, we've got 10 off-the-beaten-path parks worth putting on your NYC family bucket list.
+So, in this new age of social distancing, if you're looking to find a new-to-you outdoor destination to explore, we've got 10 off-the-beaten-path parks worth putting on your NYC family bucket list.

-Some are massive and boast a wide array of attractions for all seasons; others are small but picturesque and host popular annual events for families.
-With months of outdoor play weather ahead of us, check out this list and visit some of the city's best hidden gems.
+Some are massive and boast a wide array of attractions for all seasons; others are small but picturesque.
+With weeks of school closures ahead, and many indoor venues closed, check out this list and visit some of the city's best hidden outdoor gems.

 The Battery — Financial District